 American Wine Bottle Label

-How to Read an Argentinian Wine Label
+How to Read a Wine Label from Argentina

 Our last example is an interesting label from the Mendoza province in Western Argentina.
 As you can see, the appellation of origin is barely readable.
 It seems that the vintner wants the consumer to focus on other elements.